 There are various kinds of plank you can do at home.
 For example, I’ve shared more than twenty plank variations in this article that can help you forge your core.
 Depending on your fitness level, you can do some of them.

-Having a sturdy core provides stability to your lower back, minimizes the risk of injuries, enhances athletic and lifting performance, and helps improve posture.
+A stronger core provides stability to your lower back, minimizes the risk of injuries, enhances athletic and lifting performance, and helps improve posture.

 Once you complete these exercises, you can then move on to weighted plank variations.